chogan72/NFL_Model/README.md

 # NFL Model

-This analyse weekly spreads to determine an edge.
+This analysis weekly spreads to determine an edge.

 ## Current Status